-Finally, we perform a random sampling routine and Poisson sample the galaxy clustering fields at each redshift to populate the sky with galaxies that trace the underlying matter distribution.
-We construct a mock catalogue by then assigning the weak lensing observables $[\kappa(\bm{\theta}), \gamma_{1}(\bm{\theta}), \gamma_{2}(\bm{\theta})]$ from the field values of the cosmic shear maps at the positions of each pixel hosting a galaxy.
+Finally, we performed a random sampling routine and Poisson sampled the galaxy clustering fields at each redshift to populate the sky with galaxies that trace the underlying matter distribution.
+We constructed a mock catalogue by then assigning the weak lensing observables $[\kappa(\bm{\theta}), \gamma_{1}(\bm{\theta}), \gamma_{2}(\bm{\theta})]$ from the field values of the cosmic shear maps at the positions of each pixel hosting a galaxy.

-This simulation pipeline consists of a number of distinct stages of calculation that are executed in series.
+This simulation pipeline consisted of a number of distinct stages of calculation that were executed in series.
 We describe each step in detail below.
 In Fig.~\ref{fig:simulation_pipeline} we present a flowchart diagram showing the workflow of our simulation to produce the final mock catalogues.